Grasse Cote Dazur, France Travel Guide

 You uncover a town that proudly carries its title as the world's perfume capital.
 Anticipate opportunities to understand the entire perfume-making process, from flower cultivation to fragrance composition.
 Major perfume houses provide free tours, where you see traditional methods and modern techniques.
 For a hands-on experience, consider participating in a perfume creation workshop, where you plan your own unique scent.

 This interaction with the town’s main industry has a deep comprehension of its craft.
 The International Perfume Museum complements these visits, offering a comprehensive look at fragrance history and culture.
 Grasse welcomes independent travelers and those seeking guided experiences.
 Whether for a day or a week, Grasse has a blend of education, cultural immersion, and regional exploration.
-A destination that engages your senses and makes a memorable impact of the French art of living.
+A destination that engages your senses and creates a memorable impact of the French art of living.

 See the fragrant plants that supply the perfume industry.